itmo-infocom/UNIX-Linux-online-course/texts/010_input_output_redirect.md

 So the question is: what are we missing in terms of symmetry?
 It's obvious - double "less than" sign.

 And this combination also exists!
-But what can this combination mean?
+But what can this combination means?
 Append something to standard input?
 But this is nonsense.
 Actually this combination is used for the so-called "Here-document".
 ```
 prog <<END_LABEL
 .....